 I think that we don’t always realise the impact that General Purpose Technologies (GPT) have had in our lives.

-My definition is when things become so widespread that we see their applications all around us.
-In addition, when the economies of scale have brought their prices down to such an extent that it becomes ubiquitous.
+My definition of GPT is when things become so widespread that we see their applications all around us then they are General Purpose Technologies.
+In addition, my other criteria is when the economies of scale have brought their prices down to such an extent that these technologies become ubiquitous.

 The following picture describes four such GPTs, can you guess what that are?